Unity (user interface): Release

+Later releases and Unity 8

 In March 2013 the plan to use the Mir display server was announced for future development of Unity, in place of the previously announced Wayland/Weston.

 In April 2015 it was announced that Unity 8 would ship as part of Ubuntu 16.04 LTS, or possibly later.
 It was also noted that this version of Unity would not visually differ much from Unity 7.

 In April 2016 Ubuntu 16.04 was released with Unity 7, not Unity 8, as the default user interface, though Unity 8 could be installed through the Ubuntu software repositories as an optional, preview package.
 During an Ubuntu Online Summit, Canonical employees said that their goal is to ship Unity 8 as the default interface for Ubuntu 16.10, to be released in October 2016.
 These plans are now changed and for now Unity 8 will come preinstalled with 16.10 but not as default.

+Discontinuation by Canonical and forks

 On 5 April 2017, Mark Shuttleworth announced that Canonical's work on Unity would end.
 Ubuntu 18.04 LTS, a year away from release at the time, would abandon the Unity desktop and employ the GNOME 3 desktop instead.
-Development of Unity 7 was taken over by the Unity7 Maintainers team.
-They released version 7.6 on 30 June 2022 as the first new version in 6 years.
+Development of Unity 7 was taken over by the Unity7 Maintainers team, and they released version 7.6 on 30 June 2022 as the first new version in 6 years.
+Development of Unity8 continued separately under UBports as part of Ubuntu Touch – this fork was renamed to Lomiri in February 2020.

-Upon hearing the news, multiple teams forked the Unity 8 repository, including Unity8org and UBports.
-Unity8org later renamed themselves as Yunit, declaring its focus on desktop development.
-However, this fork was shortly abandoned in favor of UBports' version.

-UBports founder Marius Gripsgård announced on 7 April 2017, that the organization would continue Unity8 development.
-On 27 February 2020, UBports announced that it renamed Unity8 to Lomiri.
-Development of this fork is still active as of 2022.

 In May 2020, Ubuntu Unity, a new unofficial Ubuntu version was first released, using the Unity7 desktop as its default environment.
-It became an official Ubuntu flavor starting with version 22.10.
+It became an official Ubuntu flavor starting with version 22.10 and includes early support for Lomiri starting with version 24.04.

 Reception

 Early versions of Unity received mixed reviews and generated controversy.
 Some reviewers found fault with the implementation and limitations, while other reviewers found Unity an improvement over GNOME 2 with the further potential to improve over time.

-With Ubuntu 12.04, Unity received good reviews.
-Jack Wallen described it as an "incredible advancement".
-Jesse Smith described it as "attractive" and said it had grown to maturity.
-Ryan Paul said Unity was responsive, robust and had the reliability expected from a mature desktop shell.

-The Dash feature of Unity in Ubuntu 12.10 generated a privacy controversy.
+Reception later improved upon the release of Ubuntu 12.10, with Jack Wallen of TechRepublic describing it as an "incredible advancement" and Jesse Smith describing it as "attractive" and saying that it had grown to maturity.
+Ryan Paul of Ars Technica said Unity was responsive, robust and had the reliability expected from a mature desktop shell, though the Dash feature of Unity in Ubuntu 12.10 generated a privacy controversy.